Natural and cultural resources

 Activities we propose to deliver are: (1) Facilitate and host repair and mending skills training on a 1:1 basis and in groups of up to six at a time.
 We will host drop-in sessions, workshops and repair cafes for the local community focused around re-use, repair, repurposing and environmental awareness.; (2) Operate a sales counter providing a local service of affordable second-hand goods and the resale of repurposed items generating a sustainable income stream; (3) Provide a community hub – with information, support and guidance on reuse and repair, including environmental issues, waste reduction and climate change.
 We will produce a toolkit to share our learning experiences with others; (4) To become a leading example in reducing waste that would otherwise go to landfill by taking donations of broken items, fixing them wherever possible, or repurposing them into new items.

-We expect that some participants will go on to deepen their skills and knowledge, resulting in them set up of their own micro enterprise in the re use and repair sector.
-As this Remakery project grows, so will our volunteer base and we want volunteers to be working and learning alongside us every day in every aspect – from repair and mend skill sets to being part of the team to drive the development of the project from organising, marketing and advertising, data recording, retail, and finance.
-Volunteering can develop new skills, boost confidence and advance career prospects, or help start a micro-enterprise, kitchen table business.
-Skills and confidence can be gained that combat isolation and loneliness and help people get out and about in the world.
+” It is hoped that some participants will go on to deepen their skills and knowledge, resulting in them set up of their own micro enterprise in the re-use and repair sector.
+As this Remakery project grows, so will the volunteer base with volunteers working and learning alongside the project team every day in every aspect - from repair and mend skillsets to being part of the team to drive the development of the project from organising, marketin, and advertising, data recording, retail and finance.
+Volunteering can develop new skills, boost confidence and advance career prospects, help start a micro-enterprise or kitchen table business.
+Skills and confidence can be gained that combat isolation and loneliness and help people get out and about in the world”.

 Ideally we would have been able to source/afford our own building or space and that would have allowed us to take on additional equipment as well as get established in one specific area for the trial before hoping to expand geographically into other areas.